mihirchronicles/mihirchronicles.github.io/content/notes/on-complex-systems.md

 John Doerr is the father of OKR who is responsible for bringing OKRs to Google and the world.
 He transformed Andy Grove's managerial system from Intel and made the process formal through OKR.
 Andy Grove was best known for driving operational excellence at Intel during its peak.
 Following were Grove's managerial philosophy:

 - Less is more–each objective should be tied to no more than five key results.
-- Set goals from the bottom up—team members are motivated when individuals set their own OKRs.
+- Set goals from the bottom up-team members are motivated when individuals set their own OKRs.
-- No dictating—OKRs are “a cooperative social contract,” so there should always be space for debating and negotiations.
+- No dictating-OKRs are “a cooperative social contract,” so there should always be space for debating and negotiations.
 - Stay flexible–in a fast changing environment, objectives can stop being relevant, so it should always be easy to modify them, together with the key results.
-- Dare to fail—some OKRs should be uncomfortable, even unattainable, which means you’d need to be ready to fail.
+- Dare to fail-some OKRs should be uncomfortable, even unattainable, which means you’d need to be ready to fail.
-- A tool, not a weapon—OKRs are not legal documents according to which you’re expected to measure your performance.
+- A tool, not a weapon-OKRs are not legal documents according to which you’re expected to measure your performance.
-- Be patient—it’s next to impossible to fully understand the mechanism of the system in one cycle (1 quarter); five quarterly cycles should be enough to see how the goals actually perform.
+- Be patient-it’s next to impossible to fully understand the mechanism of the system in one cycle (1 quarter); five quarterly cycles should be enough to see how the goals actually perform.

 **Definition**